robin-raymond/zax.io/warnings-errors.md

 * `to-do` (always)
     * a warning directive to indicate code is known to be missing and must be completed at a later point in time
 * `intrinsic-type-cast-overflow` (always)
-    * an intrinsic type may overflow during the `cast` operator to a type with lower bit sizing
+    * an intrinsic type may overflow during the `unsafe as` operator to a type with lower value capacity
 * `switch-enum` (always)
-    * the `switch` statement lacks `case` statements for one or more defined named enumerations
+    * a `switch` statement lacks `case` statements for one or more defined named enumerations
 * `switch-enum-default` (always)
-    * the `switch` statement lacks a `default` statement to an `enum` known to be casted from an underlying type or used with bitwise operators and thus may contain values outside of known defined named enumerations
+    * a `switch` statement lacks a `default` statement to an `enum` known to be casted from an underlying `type` or where bitwise operators wer used and thus may contain values outside of known defined enumerations
 * `condition-not-boolean` (always)
     * the condition passed into an `if`, `while`, `redo` `while` or other conditional statements do not resolve to a `Boolean` type
 * `switch-boolean` (always)